felipetovarhenao/bell-tutorials/public/markdown/09_symbols.md

 ---

-Symbols are a simple yet powerful tool for organizing and annotating your musical data.
+Symbols are a simple yet powerful tool for organizing and annotating your data.
 Next, you’ll learn about the `null` keyword, which we'll run into quite often when writing _bell_ code.